petrisch/todo-nu/README.md

 - Tries to be as simple as possible
 - Works for me approach

 Nushell is under heavy development.
-It works in 0.99.1, but it used to work for older versions as well.
+The current version works with v0.150. for older versions check older commits.

 ## Inspiration